Robust Dialogue State Tracking with Weak Supervision and Sparse Data: TripPy-R: Robust Triple Copy DST

 \section{TripPy-R: Robust Triple Copy DST}

-Let $\{(U_1, M_1), \dots, (U_T, M_T)\}$ be the sequence of turns that form a dialogue. $U_t$ is the token sequence of the user utterance at turn $t$, and $M_t$ is the token sequence of the preceding system utterance.
-The task of a DST is (1) to determine for every turn whether any of the domain-slot pairs in $S = \{S_1, \dots, S_N\}$ is present, (2) to predict the values for each $S_n$ and (3) to track the dialogue state $\mathit{DS}_t$ $\forall t \in [1, T]$.

-We take a triple copy strategy DST~\cite{heck-etal-2020-trippy} approach.
-There are however considerable differences to the baseline with regards to the architecture, training, as well as inference.
-We call our proposed framework \emph{TripPy-R} (pronounced ``trippier''), \textbf{R}obust \textbf{tri}ple co\textbf{py} strategy DST.
+Let $\{(U_1, M_1), \dots, (U_T, M_T)\}$ be the sequence of turns that form a dialogue. $U_t$ and $M_t$ are the token sequences of the user utterance and preceding system utterance at turn $t$.
+The task of DST is (1) to determine for every turn whether any of the domain-slot pairs in $S = \{S_1, \dots, S_N\}$ is present, (2) to predict the values for each $S_n$ and (3) to track the dialogue state $\mathit{DS}_t$.
+Our starting point is triple copy strategy DST~\cite{heck-etal-2020-trippy}, because it has already been designed for robustness towards unseen values.
+However, we propose a new architecture with considerable differences to the baseline regarding its design, training and inference to overcome the drawbacks of previous approaches as laid out in Section~\ref{sec:related}.
+We call our proposed framework \emph{TripPy-R} (pronounced ``trippier''), \textbf{R}obust \textbf{tri}ple co\textbf{py} strategy DST\footnote{\url{https://gitlab.cs.uni-duesseldorf.de/general/dsml/trippy-r-public}}.
+Figure~\ref{fig:model} is a depiction of our proposed model.